Teleportation=Translation: Continuous recovery of black hole information: DERIVATION OF THE OPERATOR IDENTITY

 To probe whether this algebraic action corresponds to a geometric translation, we define a correlation function $F(s)$ that measures how the Left-Right entanglement implies a correlation change under the algebraic shift of the Right operator:

-This correlator probes the ``distance'' through the wormhole between the fixed Left operator and the algebraically shifted Right operator.
-Since $\tilde{G}$ is defined as the infinitesimal generator of the path at $s=0$ (satisfying the expansion $\tilde{U}(s) = \mathbf{1} - is\tilde{G} + O(s^2)$), the initial derivative determines the prediction for the operator identity.
-If $\tilde{G}=2P$ holds, we obtain:
+This correlator probes the geodesic distance through the wormhole between the fixed Left operator and the algebraically shifted Right operator.
+Since $\tilde{G}$ is defined as the infinitesimal generator of the path at $s=0$ (satisfying the expansion $\tilde{U}(s) = \mathbf{1} - is\tilde{G} + O(s^2)$), the initial response determines the prediction for the operator identity.
+If $\tilde{G}=2P$ holds, we obtain

-Eq.~\eqref{eq:Fprime} provides the precise physical interpretation that the algebraic generator $\tilde{G}$ acting on the boundary operator induces a shift exactly twice that induced by the geometric translation generator $P$.
+Eq.~\eqref{eq:Fprime} provides a precise physical interpretation: the algebraic generator $\tilde{G}$, originally defined to extract Alice's diary from the black hole, effectively induces a translation on the boundary operator $O_R$ with exactly twice the magnitude of the geometric generator $P$.

-In the bulk gravity description, $P$ generates a geometric time translation along the horizon.
-Therefore, verifying Eq.~\eqref{eq:Fprime} amounts to checking if the algebraic shift $\tilde{U}(s)$ effectively displaces the position of the horizon (or the stretched horizon) relative to the probe $O_L$ by a coordinate distance of $2s$.
+In the bulk gravity description, $P$ acts as the generator of a geometric boost.
+Crucially, this boost shifts the null coordinate $v$, effectively displacing the horizon inwards relative to the probe.
+This implies that a region previously hidden in the interior becomes accessible from the exterior.
+Therefore, verifying Eq.~\eqref{eq:Fprime} involves checking whether the algebraic shift $\tilde{U}$ displaces the coordinate position of the message $O_R$ inward across the original horizon location by a coordinate distance twice the corresponding geometric translation.

 This geometric action is deeply connected to the mechanics of holographic teleportation.
-In models like the Gao-Jafferis-Wall (GJW) protocol~\cite{Gao2017}, the traversability is achieved by a gravitational shockwave that shifts the horizon.
-Here, our result implies that the algebraic generator $\tilde{G}$ explicitly implements this \textit{horizon shift} without needing an external matter source, effectively simulating the backreaction required to bridge the entanglement wedge.

-In semiclassical models like Jackiw-Teitelboim (JT) gravity~\cite{Saad:2019lba}, the quantity $-2i\langle O_L [P, O_R] \rangle$ precisely quantifies this shift, manifesting as a Shapiro time delay for signals crossing the wormhole~\cite{Shenker2014, Maldacena2016}.
+In models like the Gao-Jafferis-Wall (GJW) protocol~\cite{Gao2017}, traversability is achieved by a shockwave that shifts the horizon.
+Our result implies that the algebraic generator $\tilde{G}$ mimics this horizon shift intrinsically.
+Rather than requiring an external matter source, the algebraic flow $\tilde{U}(s)$ induces a frame transformation equivalent to the geometric displacement required to bridge the entanglement wedge and recover the information.
+In semiclassical models like Jackiw-Teitelboim (JT) gravity~\cite{Saad:2019lba}, the quantity $-i\langle O_L [P, O_R] \rangle$ relates to the Shapiro time delay for signals crossing the wormhole~\cite{Shenker2014, Maldacena2016}.
 Thus, the factor of 2 confirms that $\tilde{U}(s)$ physically manipulates the geometry of the stretched horizon, facilitating the information transfer.